 We understand that several states have already, or are moving to, legalize medical and/or recreational cannabis and CBD use.
 However, Federal Law still prohibits cannabis use.
 Therefore you cannot send text messages with cannabis or CBD-related content.
 The carriers have made it clear that they will suspend any shortcode that sends this content.

-If your brand falls under a sex, hate, firearm, or tobacco (CBD--included) category, we understand TxtCart is here to serve you as a resource when policies change to re-allow sending.
+If your brand falls under a sex, hate, firearm, or tobacco (CBD--included) category, we understand that TxtCart is here to serve you as a resource when policies change to re-allow sending.

 Other Prohibited Content